Must Have Pre Workout Ingredients

 Including these ingredients will have an immediate and noticeable impact on your workout, so without further ado, let’s dive into the essential pre-workout ingredients you MUST HAVE before hitting the gym!

-Any pre-workout worth its salt must have caffeine.
+Unless you are trying to ween yourself off of this, any pre-workout worth its salt must have caffeine.
 It provides the foundation from which all the other components of a pre-workout expand upon.
 Caffeine has stood the test of time and is renowned for its ability to increase energy, focus, mood, and motivation.
-But caffeine is much more than an effective central nervous stimulant, it’s also a valuable performance enhancer.
+But caffeine is much more than an effective central nervous stimulant, it’s also a valuable performance enhancer (no not a steroid).
 Numerous trials have shown that caffeine improves endurance, stamina, time to exhaustion, strength, power, and pain tolerance.
 [1,2,3]

 The key to caffeine is in finding the right dose for you.
 Pre-workout doses can range anywhere from 150mg all the way up to 600mg in a single scoop!
-The “sweet spot” for caffeine for most trainees tends to fall in the 250-300mg range.
+The “sweet spot” for caffeine for most trainees tends to fall in the 200-300mg range.
 Find a pre-workout in that range, and you’ve taken your first step towards finding a great pre-workout.
-Steel Pump™ packs 300 mg Caffeine Per Serving.

 Nitric oxide is a highly important signaling molecule that improves blood flow via vasodilation (widening of blood vessels).
 With greater blood flow comes increased nutrient delivery, improved waste removal, better performance, and bigger pumps!